diogoveirospro/sem4pi-2024-2025-sem4pi_2024_2025_g44/docs/SPRINT_2/US221/readme.md

 ## 5. Tests

 The following tests validate the acceptance criteria defined for US221.
-They ensure that only valid customer representatives are created, that the data is correctly returned to the UI, and that DTOs are used properly.
+They ensure that only valid customer representatives are created, that the data is correctly returned to the UI.

 ---